Skip to content

 11

-When a driver is finished with the delivery route, which includes returning to the library to drop off finished masks, the QR code is scanned again to end their shift.
+Drivers dropped off the material and picked up the completed masks in a "touch-free" system.
+Once the driver was finished with the delivery route, the QR code is scanned again to end their shift.

 12

-Finished masks are counted bagged and sent to Ablitt’s Fine Cleaners (pictured) to be laundered.
+Finished masks were inspected, counted, bagged and sent to Ablitt’s Fine Cleaners (pictured) to be laundered.

 After finished masks are picked up my our drivers, they’re taken to Ablitt’s Fine Cleaners for laundering.